bartificer/programming-by-stealth/docs/pbs129-eslint.md

 I have removed the extra configuration in the rules section for 'semi', because it's part of the default setting in `airbnb-base`.

-If you now open a fresh copy of `s2xmas.mjs` you will see that ESLint reports different problems and even the version that was fine with the `standard` code style, now has wavy lines.
+If you now open a fresh copy of `s2xmas.mjs` you will see that ESLint reports different problems and even the version that was fine with the `standard` code style now has wavy lines.

 Once you set up your ESLint configuration, make sure you add your `.eslintrc` file (with whatever extension it has) to your git repository.

 ## Ignore files
 Just like git has its `.gitignore` file, ESLint supports an `.eslintignore` file.
 There is more information in the [documentation](https://eslint.org/docs/user-guide/configuring/ignoring-code#the-eslintignore-file).

-## Warning
+## Warning - Test Your Code

 Before ending this tutorial it's best to point out that in rare cases an ESLint rule might actually cause an unwanted change to your code.
 That's why it's best to try and test your code before you accept and commit the changes ESLint makes.
 If you're certain there are no unwanted changes, you can commit your code with the changes.
-If however there are unwanted changes, try adding a configuration comment above the line that causes the problem to tell ESLint 'hands off'.
+If however there are unwanted changes, try adding a configuration comment above the line that causes the problem to tell ESLint "hands off".

 ## Final tips